bdrhoa/TangoCard_Java_SDK/README.md

 	}
 ```

-Its response `$requestPurchaseCardRequest_Delivery` will now be (assuming success) a `tangocard.sdk.response.success.PurchaseCardResponse` type object.
+Assuming success, the `out` parameter `response` will be an instance of `tangocard.sdk.response.success.PurchaseCardResponse`.

 ### `tangocard.sdk.TangoCardServiceApi.PurchaseCard()` Method ###